 Resources

 The schools have a wide range of software and web-based programmes to support learning and homework.
-Hardware, including Ipads which are maintained by our Computing Coordinator and authority technician.
+Hardware, including ipads which are maintained by our Computing Coordinator and authority technician.

 The laptops and Ipads provide our pupils with the opportunity to use some specific, creative media software and apps, whilst PCs and laptops are still used in classrooms and the ICT suite.

 Staff Development and Support